department-of-veterans-affairs/va.gov-team/products/identity-personalization/direct-deposit/edu-direct-deposit/design/uat/dd-edu-uat-convo-guide.md

 Today we're going to observe you using a new direct deposit feature.
 This tool now displays your educational payment direct deposit bank information, and allows you to change it.
 I have a few questions to make sure this form is right for you:
 - I need to confirm: are you a Veteran, service member or dependent?
 And do you receive educational payments from VA?
   - If "no," end the session.
-- Can you confirm that you have an ID.me (etc.) account?
+- Can you confirm that you have an ID.me (or other type of) account?
 And do you know your username and password?
   - If not: Are these easy to get?
 Could get you them?
   - If the user can not remember or retrieve their login credentials, they must complete the form unauthenticated.
 - During this call, I'll be helping you navigate a form that can change your direct deposit information.
 So, can you confirm that you indeed would like to do this, and are comfortable walking through the form on the call?